KeSun-2025/KeSun-2025.github.io/_pages/about.md

 ### About

-**Ke Sun** is a postdoctoral researcher at McGill University,  Desautels Faculty of Management.
-Her research focuses on data-driven decision-making, including stochastic models, queueing theory, simulation, optimal control, and reinforcement learning, with applications to service systems.
+**Ke Sun** is a postdoctoral researcher in Operations Management at McGill University, Desautels Faculty of Management.
+Her research focuses on data-driven decision-making in operations and supply chain management, drawing on stochastic models, queueing theory, simulation, and optimal control.

 ### Professional Experience